davidthings/spokefpga/docs/_pages/pipelines.md

     hdelk.layout( graph, "host_echo" );
 </script>

-The `USB CDC` module is generic and reusable.
+The `USB CDC` module would be generic and reusable.
 Note how thinking about it as a pipeline component and not a bus slave means interesting things can be done with it directly.
 In this case just connecting `out` to `in`.

 ### Function Tester